 Methamphetamine, also known as meth, is a stimulant that has been growing in popularity nationwide since the 1990s.
-Meth is a highly addictive stimulant that can result in meth withdrawal symptoms, or worse, meth overdose.
-At Clearbrook Treatment Centers, we offer meth addiction treatment to help patients find their sobriety from meth addiction.
-Whether someone is struggling with pill, powder, or crystal meth addiction, professional treatment is required for successful sobriety.
-Our Northeast addictions treatment center is here to help.
+Meth is a highly addictive stimulant that can result in meth withdrawal symptoms or, worse, meth overdose.
+Our Clearbrook rehab locations offer treatment for meth addiction to help patients find their sobriety from addiction.
+Whether someone is struggling with pill, powder, or crystal meth addiction, our Northeast addictions treatment centers are here to help.

 What Does Meth Do to the Brain?

 After the high, users experience a low that includes fatigue, depression, and even suicidality.
 Using too much methamphetamine can result in meth overdose.
 Symptoms of meth overdose include stroke, kidney failure, or even heart attack.
 The striking lows and chemically manipulative factors of meth use make meth and crystal meth addiction difficult to treat, but sobriety is possible with the help of our professional meth addiction treatment centers.

 Warning Signs of Meth Use